-Cascade Pass Trail is a 16.6 mile moderately trafficked out and back trail located near Marblemount, WA that features a lake and is rated as moderate.
+Cascade Pass Trail is a 16.6 mile moderately trafficked out and back trail located near Marblemount, Washington that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from August until October.

 Directions from Stehekin: Take the shuttle northward along Stehekin River Road to Glory Mountain.
 At the end of the shuttle route hike northward along the road to Cottonwood Trailhead.
 The trail leads westward from Cottonwood Trailhead.

 The switchbacks will put you to work, but it's worth it!